pkoevesdi/RUT955-Tools/README.md

+# VE2MQTT
+Reads out messages from victron energy controller coming in via VE.Direct in serial text mode and sends them to a MQTT broker.

+# GPS2MQTT
+Reads out the internal GPS and sends it to a MQTT broker.

 # MQTT-Logger
 Simple MQTT-Logger for Busybox or other shells.
 Writes all MQTT messages from subscribed topics comma separated into a file.
 Based on https://unix.stackexchange.com/a/274224